bonn0062/GSoD/absolute_beginners.rst

   Number of Rows :  3

-Or the number of columns:
+Or the just the number of columns with:

 ::